-CT imaging has become an important diagnostic tool in medical imaging.
+CT imaging is a vital diagnostic tool in medical imaging.
 It produces a volume of data that can be manipulated to clearly demonstrate bodily structures in various 3D representations.

-With advances in image quality and reduction in scan times CT has experienced enormous growth in clinical use.
-The advances have led to increased utilization and in some cases the elimination of some previously performed x-ray procedures.
+With advances in image quality and reduction in scan times, CT experienced enormous growth in clinical use.
+These advances have led to increased utilization and in some cases the elimination of some previously performed x-ray procedures.
 CT Imaging has become routine in the digital world of medical imaging.

-Candidates who successfully complete the didactic and clinical components are eligible to receive a Certificate in CT Imaging and can use the credential "CTIC".
+Candidates who successfully complete the didactic and clinical components from CAMRT are eligible to receive a Certificate in CT Imaging and can use the credential "CTIC".
+This certificate program is created with the intent to ensure that successful candidates are highly skilled in CT, are exceptional colleagues and caregivers, and provide exceptional patient care.